BWF Super Series: BWF Super Series Finals

 At the end of the Super Series circuit, top eight players/pairs in the Super Series standing of each discipline, with the maximum of two players/pairs from the same member association, were required to play in a final tournament known as the Super Series Finals.
-It offered minimum total prize money of USD500,000.
+It offered minimum total prize money of US$500,000.

 If two or more players were tied in ranking, the selection of players was based on the following criteria: